klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 caver.rpc.klay.sendRawTransaction(rawTransaction).on('receipt', console.log)
 ```

 As described in the example above, you can get the result of sending a transaction through the promise and event emitter.
-And also, if you know the transaction hash, you can query the transaction receipt using the [caver.rpc.klay.getTransactionReceipt] RPC call.
+The `transactionHash` field is defined inside the receipt object.
+You can use [caver.rpc.klay.getTransactionReceipt] RPC call with `receipt.transactionHash` to query the receipt of a transaction at any time from the network.
 The example below shows how to get a receipt using the [caver.rpc.klay.getTransactionReceipt] RPC call.

 ```javascript
 // test.js